 What are the symptoms of COVID-19?
-The most common ones are fever, cough, sore throat, and difficulty breathing.
+The most common ones are fever, cough, and difficulty breathing.
 If you or someone you know has these symptoms, it’s important to call a healthcare provider right away.
 Don’t go anywhere without the direction of your doctor.

 How dangerous is COVID-19?
-Doctors say that most people who get the illness will get better.
-However, those over the age of 60 are at a higher risk for complications.
-So are people with chronic conditions like heart disease, lung disease, and diabetes.
-Those who have suppressed immune systems are also more likely to have problems.
+Doctors say that most people who have the illness will get better.
+However, people over the age of 65 are at a higher risk for complications.
+So are those with chronic conditions like heart disease, lung disease, and diabetes.
+People who have suppressed immune systems are also more likely to have problems.

 Many people who have COVID-19 might not show symptoms at all.
 That’s one reason the illness has spread so quickly.
 People who don’t feel sick might not know they’re carrying the novel coronavirus.
 For example, 660 sailors aboard the U.S.S.
 Theodore Roosevelt tested positive for COVID-19 in April 2020.
 Sixty percent of them showed no symptoms.
 Even people who have no symptoms can spread the virus to others, though.
 That’s why so many schools and workplaces have closed.